-The day was first celebrated in New York City on Sept.
-19, 1926, by newly arrived immigrants from Naples.
-The Feast of San Gennaro was a traditional celebration in Naples for St. Gennaro, who was martyred for the faith in the year 305.
-Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration after they moved to America.
+The day was first celebrated in New York City on September 19, 1926, by newly arrived immigrants from Naples.
+The Feast of San Gennaro was a traditional celebration in Naples for Saint Gennaro, who became a martyr in the year 305.
+Long celebrated in Italy, immigrants who settled along Mulberry Street in Lower Manhattan continued the celebration in the U.S.